-• TRSL revenues (Agy/Self Generated) are expected to increase \$0 to \$250,000 a year as employer contribution rates are increased to accommodate the estimated increase in annual costs.
+3. TRSL revenues (Agy/Self Generated) are expected to increase \$54 million to \$81 million a year as employer contribution rates are increased to accommodate the estimated increase in annual costs.
+The values shown on the Fiscal Cost Table on page 1 reflect the midpoint between these two values.

-The net effect on all Louisiana government will be a \$0 to \$250,000 increase in annual costs.
+The net effect on all Louisiana government will be a \$54 million to \$81 million increase in annual costs.
 Such cost increases cannot be separately identified, but rather will be recognized in the aggregate with any other actuarial gains and losses subject to 30 year amortization.
 The cost can neither be precisely determined nor allocated to any particular year of the fiscal measurement period.